 The emotional and social wellbeing of your child is of great importance to us.
-Where appropriate, additional intervention (individual or small group) will be organised to help your child's emotional and social development:
+Where appropriate, additional intervention (individual or small group) will be organised to help your child's emotional and social development.
+We have an Emotional Well Being Team who support and co-ordinate this alongside the SENCo:

-- Teachers, Teaching Assistants and Midday Supervisors build up strong relationships with children to support their emotional needs. - Our Christian Values underpin everything we do and help to foster social and emotional wellbeing. - The school rules, including rewards and sanctions, are used consistently to support children's behaviour (please see website for the school behaviour policy) - We work closely with outside agencies (including counseling) to support children with emotional and behavioural needs. - All child protection issues will be reported to Mrs Charlotte Hickerton (Head Teacher), Mrs Samantha Robinson and Mrs Kinga Wilson (Parent Support Advisers) and Mrs Vicky Cook (SENCo) as designated safeguarding leads. - All incidents are communicated to the relevant members of staff and serious incidents are recorded as Records of Concern and given to the Headteacher. - Intervention programmes to support confidence/self-esteem and social skills are planned as appropriate. - A worry monster is available in all classrooms for children to post worries.
-This is followed up regularly.
+- Teachers, Teaching Assistants and Midday Supervisors build up strong relationships with children to support their emotional needs. - Our Christian Values underpin everything we do and help to foster social and emotional wellbeing. - The school rules, including rewards and sanctions, are used consistently to support children's behaviour (please see website for the school behaviour policy) - We work closely with outside agencies (including counseling) to support children with emotional and behavioural needs. - All child protection issues will be reported to Mrs Charlotte Hickerton (Executive Head Teacher), Mrs Emily Mayer (Head Teacher), Mrs Samantha Robinson and Mrs Kinga Wilson (Parent Support Advisers) and Mrs Vicky Cook (SENCo) as designated safeguarding leads. - All incidents are communicated to the relevant members of staff and serious incidents are recorded as Records of Concern and given to the Headteacher. - Intervention programmes to support confidence/self-esteem and social skills are planned as appropriate.